front-end-intermediate/DOM-Scripting/readme.md

 Try: `console.log('success!', xhr.response);`

-We used a GET request to get a list of posts from JSON Placeholder, but, there are a handful of possible request types you can make.
+We used a GET request to get a list of posts from JSON Placeholder, but there are a handful of possible request types you can make.
 HTTP methods are typically verbs that describe what the request you're making does.

 The four most common are GET, POST, PUT, and DELETE.
 You can see a list at the [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods).